 Jimmy John's Italian Nightclub

-Jimmy John’s has a knack of naming their sandwiches after different clubs, and for making them all high in sodium.
+Jimmy John's has a knack for naming their sandwiches after different clubs, and for making them all high in sodium.
 Several slices of salami, capicola, ham, and provolone with a drizzle of vinegar sit between the sub bun, which all hike up the sodium content and fat content.
 For a healthier option, order this sandwich without the bun and have it instead with a lettuce wrap.
 Not only does this cut the number of calories in half, but it also cuts the sodium count down to 2,110 milligrams, which is still very high but nonetheless an improvement.

 Arby's Half Pound French Dip & Swiss with Au Jus

 You may be wondering why a sandwich with just 740 calories and 35 grams of total fat is considered less healthy than one that consists of over 1,000 calories and 65 grams of total fat.
 The answer?
 The sodium content.
 The AHA estimates that the average American consumes about 3,400 milligrams of sodium every single day—well over the suggested allotment of 2,300 milligrams.
 This sandwich—served with au jus—amounts to that extraordinarily high number on its own.
 The au jus is a French culinary term for a reduction sauce made from the juices that collect from roasting red meat and either stock or broth.
 One cup of Swanson's Beef Broth contains a whopping 833 milligrams of sodium alone, and that's all for only 15 calories.